-Polling booths/ballot box Checked Are the ballot box(es) placed immediately adjacent to the Presiding Officer?
-Are the ballot box(es) correctly sealed?
-Can a wheelchair user gain easy access to the ballot box(es)?
+Polling booths/ballot box Checked Is the ballot box placed immediately adjacent to the Presiding Officer?
+Is the ballot box correctly sealed?
+Can a wheelchair user gain easy access to the ballot box?
 Can a wheelchair user gain easy access to the polling booth?
 Are polling booths correctly erected and in such a position so as to make best use of the lights and natural light?
-Have you ensured that polling booths are positioned so that people outside cannot see how voters are marking their ballot papers?
-Have you ensured that the polling booths are socially distanced as far as is practicable?
+Have you ensured that polling booths are positioned so that people outside cannot see how voters are marking their ballot paper?
+Have you ensured that the polling booths are physically distanced as far as is practicable?
 Can the Presiding Officer and Poll Clerk observe them clearly?
 Are pens/pencils available for use by any voters who haven't brought their own?
-Are cleaning materials available to clean pens/pencils after they have been used (unless you are providing single-use pencils?)
-Large-print display and hand-held sample ballot paper Are the large-print ballot papers clearly visible to all voters?
-Are hand-held samples available and visible to voters?
+Are cleaning materials available to clean pens/pencils after they have been used (unless you are providing single-use pencils?
+Large-print display and hand-held sample ballot paper Is the large-print ballot paper displayed so it is clearly visible to all voters?
+Is there a hand-held sample available and visible to voters?
 Tactile template Is the tactile template available and in full view?
 Do all staff know how to use it?
-Are there cleaning materials ready to clean the template after each use?
+Are there cleaning material ready to clean the template after each use?
 Ballot papers Are the ballot papers the correct ones for the polling station and are they numbered correctly and stacked in order?
-Corresponding number list Are the ballot paper numbers on the corresponding number list(s) printed in numerical order?
-Do the ballot paper numbers printed on the corresponding number list(s) match those on the ballot papers?
-Register Do you have the correct register for your polling station and does it include the expected number of electors?
+Corresponding number list Are the ballot paper numbers on the corresponding number list printed in numerical order?
+Do the ballot paper numbers printed on the corresponding number list match those on the ballot papers?
+Register Do you have the correct register for your polling station and does it include the expected